yohasebe/fzf-alfred-workflow/README.md

 An [Alfred](https://www.alfredapp.com/) workflow fo fuzzy find files/directories using [fzf](https://github.com/junegunn/fzf) and [fd](https://github.com/sharkdp/fd).

+## Features

-You can enter **search keys** that partially match file/directory paths **in any order**.
+- ⚡️ **Fuzzy Search**: Search keys that partially match file/directory paths can be entered in any order.
+- 🧠 **Memorization**: Alfred manages the order of items according to memorized past usage.

-The search directory can be set in user configuration or specified dynamically in [universal action](https://www.alfredapp.com/universal-actions/).
+- 🗂 **Folder Action**: Search directories can be set in user preferences or specified dynamically in a folder action.

 <img src='./files/fzf-alfred-screenshot.png' style='width:500px;'/>